 At the time, I had been working on other studies that showed abnormal levels of the amino acid neurotransmitters GABA and glutamate in the brains of patients with severe depression.
 My findings, combined with Dr. Krystal’s discovery of ketamine’s rapid antidepressant effects, convinced me that that the glutamatergic system (what we call the system that involves both GABA and glutamate) could be an important focus for new antidepressant research.
 That’s when our lab started investigating how ketamine and other drugs affect glutamate levels in the brains in people with depression.

 What does the future look like for ketamine?

 Depending on the results of the ongoing clinical trials, it’s quite possible that we will see more medical institutions offering ketamine as a treatment.
-We’re also likely to see the FDA approve the use of esketamine in the near future.
+And the FDA recently approved the use of esketamine, which is derived from ketamine.
 These are all very exciting prospects.
 In the meantime, we have been offering ketamine treatment to selected patients outside of research protocols when appropriate at the Interventional Psychiatry Service at Yale New Haven Psychiatric Hospital.

 To learn more about our clinical trials, call